Widen/tap-rest-api-msdk/README.md

 a stream that outputs records with varying schemas for each record.
 Can also be used for simpler more reliable streams.

+There are many forms of Authentication supported by this tap.
+By default for legacy support, you can pass Authentication via headers.
+If you want to use the built in support for Authentication, this tap supports
+- Basic Authentication
+- API Key
+- Bearer Token
+- OAuth

-Please note that authentication capabilities have not yet been developed for this tap, unless you are able to pass the authentication through the header.
+Please note that OAuthJWTAuthentication has not been developed.
 If you are interested in contributing this, please fork and make a pull request.

 Built with the Meltano [SDK](https://gitlab.com/meltano/sdk) for Singer Taps.